Isentress and Isentress HD

 Standard Dose

-Isentress HD: Two 600 mg film-coated tablets once daily without regard to food for individuals new to HIV therapy (treatment-naïve) or who are virologically suppressed (have undetectable viral load) on an initial regimen containing Isentress.Isentress: One 400 mg film-coated tablet twice daily without regard to food for people with HIV treatment experience; this Isentress dose may also be taken by those new to HIV therapy.
+Isentress HD: Two 600 mg film-coated tablets once daily, with or without food, for individuals new to HIV therapy (treatment-naïve) or who are virologically suppressed (have undetectable viral load) on an initial regimen containing raltegravir.Isentress: One 400 mg film-coated tablet twice daily, with or without food, for people with HIV treatment experience or individuals who are new to HIV therapy.

-Must be taken in combination with another antiretroviral(s) which does not contain this medication or medication from the same drug class.
+Must be taken in combination with another antiretroviral(s) from a different drug class.

 Isentress HD is for adults and children weighing at least 88 pounds (40 kg).
-Isentress is for adults and children weighing at least 4 pounds (2 kg).
-Both Isentress HD and Isentress can be taken without regard to food.
+Isentress is for adults and children weighing at least 4.4 pounds (2 kg).
+Both Isentress HD and Isentress can be taken with or without food.

-Isentress (but not Isentress HD) pediatric formulations are available as an oral suspension and flavored chewable tablets.
-Isentress dosing is based on weight for children less than 55 pounds; see package insert for dosing.
-The chewable tablets may be chewed or swallowed whole.
-Do not substitute chewable tablets or oral suspension for film-coated tablets.
+Isentress (but not Isentress HD) pediatric formulations are available as an oral suspension.
+Isentress dosing is based on weight for children less than 55 pounds; see package insert for dosing and mixing instructions.
+Dosing of the granules for oral suspension is not equivalent to tablets.
+Do not substitute oral suspension for film-coated tablets.

 - See package insert for more complete information on potential side effects and interactions.